 1. Clean the Mattress

-To have a clean mattress after long-term storage, it is important to clean it thoroughly before putting it away.
+A clean mattress is a must for long-term storage, so it is important to clean it thoroughly before putting it away.
 First, remove all the covers and separate the mattress from the box springs.
 Use a cleaning solution to get rid of any dirt and grime.
-Use stain remover to remove stains.
+Use stain remover to remove stains or discoloration.
 Clean both sides thoroughly and let the mattress dry completely.

 Next, lay the mattress down flat and sprinkle the mattress with baking soda on one side and dust the edges with baking soda.
 Leave the powder on the surface for a while to let it absorb odors.
 Use the upholstery attachment with the vacuum cleaner to remove to powder.
 Repeat the same process to treat the other side.
-After the powder is removed, let the mattress air out for a few hours if possible before putting it away in storage.
+After the powder is removed, let the mattress air out for a few hours if possible before proceeding to the next step.

 2. Wrap the Mattress Properly

 The best thing to use for wrapping a mattress is light, breathable plastic that does not trap moisture.
 It is also possible to use a plastic mattress cover made specifically to protect a mattress.
 These can be purchased from most storage facilities.
 Avoid using thick plastic because this can trap moisture inside, which can cause mold to form on the mattress.

 If the mattress will be stored in a humid location, consider putting industrial-sized packets of silica gel inside the plastic cover along with the mattress.
 These are larger sizes of packets that are similar to those marked “do not eat” found in so many things.
-These packets absorb moisture and reduce the chance that mold will form.
+Silica gel packets absorb moisture and reduce the chance that mold will form.
 Large-size silica gel packets can easily be found for sale online and are a great way to protect your mattress.

 Use a covered moving truck to move the mattress to keep it from being exposed to inclement weather.
 Cover it will old blankets or moving pads to keep it from getting dirty or damaged during the move.
 Resist any temptation to tie a mattress to the roof of a car.
 This is dangerous and can damage a mattress from being bent.